Lisa Klein, PT, IMT.C

 Prior to specializing in IMT, Lisa worked in virtually all traditional PT practice settings, and she brings that experience to her IMT training.
 Lisa has also had extensive exposure to (and professional use of) Pilates, Integral Hatha Yoga, neuro feedback, and Sensory Integration.
 Over the last several years Lisa has developed a specialization in integrating Functional Medicine into IMT based practice, with excellent results.
 She continues to expand her knowledge of health and nutrition and she is a May 2015 graduate of the Institute of Integrative Nutrition, earning a certificate as a Health Coach.

-Lisa practices in the DC office on Monday, Thursday, Friday and two Saturdays a month.
-She practices in the VA office on Tuesday and Wednesday.
+Lisa practices in the DC office on Monday, Tuesday, Thursday, and Friday.
+She practices in the VA office 3 Saturdays a month.

 Angela Venerable-Joyner MHS, DPT